inivekin/abosa/abosa.typ

-where the lights hit interference, despite this you keep coherence, tae then reach winnae resistance,
+where the lights hit interference, despite this you keep coherence, tae then reach winnae resistance, feeling afar but looking close,
 In leaning frame o reference,
-feeling afar but looking close, wi seeming deep-felt deference, you cut loose star like atropos.
+you cut loose star like atropos, wi seeming deep-felt deference.
-Am drained tae last o volt-ampere an empty o what was installed, what shell I have, I volunteer, am pinned insect, in glass, enthralled.
+Am drained tae last o volt-ampere emptied oot o all installed, what shell I have, I volunteer, am pinned insect, in glass, enthralled.
 Internalising thunderbolt,
-I hold my heid wi hauns unshook, but writhed, a worm on hot asphalt, tae be a sun, at which, you'd look,
+I hold my heid wi hauns unshook, but writhed like worm on hot asphalt, tae be a sun, at which, you'd look,
 Until illuminated room
 beneath my suit hae falsehoods burn amid a filter set tae bloom fae possibles o true return.
-A wingless buzz o wattage whirs, humming flicker o charge at ear,
+A wingless buzz o wattage whirs, that hum an flicker charge at ear,
-Am flea which glass again inters, fooled by looking past what's clear.
+Am flea which glass again inters, but unfooled looking at what's clear.
-Jabs o light reflexes parried, bypass what's agreed upon: what I left an what I carried, what has me fall, what drives me on.
+Jabs o light reflexes parried, bypass right through checks agreed on: what I left an what I carried, what has me fall, what drives me on.
-So much I've come tae unnerstaun,
-In my lowered expectations,
-the truth is naething made by haun, it's made by random negations.
+So much I've come tae unnerstaun, unner battered expectations, the truth is naething made by haun, it's born in random negations.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2528)[```none
+Heroes are the broken losers
+that do good then get forgotten,
+took on errors caused by others,
+ever giving love they'd gotten.
+but forgive absent-minded ways
+o one awash in what they weren't,
+they never knew those kinder days,
+the love they'd get is how they'd learnt.
-Be wary o the shameful ones
+Be wary o the shamed an numb
 who don't love all in sympathy,
-but earnestly meet eyes that comes
+but earnestly meet eyes that come
 wi gratitude, humility.
+Should named an few nae more exist,
+I'd easy find some substitutes,
+in names that never made a list,
+nae clamouring fae attributes.
 An don't be so immutable
 you meet change wi hostility,
 but don't be so predictable
-in unpredictability.
+in unpredictability,
-An knowing physics pursues mess
+fae knowing physics pursues mess
 totally unpreventable
 will never hae me feeling less
 personally responsible.
-Forgive those absent-minded days
-o one awash in what they weren't,
-they never knew these kinder ways
-the love they'd get is how they'd learnt.
-Heroes are poor, broken losers
-that do good then get forgotten,
-suffered errors caused by others,
-consumed before turning rotten.
-You'll easy find your substitutes,
-should named an few nae more exist,
-helped up by hunchback destitutes,
-wi names that never made your list.
-What modest knowledge I allow
+What modest knowledge I'll allow
 tae glimpse my mediocrity,
 shows flashes where - I see it nau -
 how little we could mean tae be.